plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

    - `org.ramaproxy.example.tproxy.dist.provider`
 2. Enable `Network Extensions` on the container app' and sysext App IDs for both developer and distribution modes.
 3. Enable `System Extension` on the container app's App ID used for direct distribution.
-4. Register the shared app-group identifiers used as protected-storage access groups:
+4. Register the shared app-group identifiers.
+The entitlement value is `$(APP_GROUP_ID)` = `$(AppIdentifierPrefix)` + the bundle base, i.e. prefixed with your `<TEAMID>`:
-   - `group.org.ramaproxy.example.tproxy.dev.group`
+   - `<TEAMID>.org.ramaproxy.example.tproxy.dev`
-   - `group.org.ramaproxy.example.tproxy.dist.group`
+   - `<TEAMID>.org.ramaproxy.example.tproxy.dist`

+   The group is reused as the `NEMachServiceName` prefix; it is not an app-group keychain — the CA material lives in the file-based System Keychain.
-5. Enable the app-group / shared-keychain capability needed for the container app and sysext App IDs.
+5. Enable the App Groups capability for the container app and sysext App IDs.
 6. Create the Developer ID distribution profiles for the direct-distribution container app and sysext.

 ### What a normal developer needs locally